 The Campo facility is home to most of the Museum's collection.
 More than eighty major pieces of railroad equipment are on display, with many of them in various stages of restoration by the volunteers.

-The Museum's Mission to Serve and Educate the Public Lodging Info
+The Museum's Mission to Serve and Educate the Public Visitor Info

 Campo and San Diego Visitor Information Community Services

 The Museum's Main Facility in Campo California La Mesa Depot

 The Museum's Award Winning Depot in La Mesa California Volunteers